tobiasgerstenberg/webppl_tutorial/readme.md

 A web book on Probabilistic Models of Cognition written by Noah D. Goodman and Joshua B. Tenenbaum is available here [http://www.probmods.org](probmods.org)

+Another great online resource is [http://www.agentmodels.org](agentmodels.org) which illustrates how WebPPL can be used to model decision-making, planning, inference, etc.

 Please contact Tobias Gerstenberg ([mailto:tger@mit.edu](tger@mit.edu)) in case you have any questions.

 ## Slides